tatianegercina/FinTech/01-Lesson-Plans/09-Project-1/1/LessonPlan.md

 ### Overview

 Most of this class will center on project work.
-You and the TAs should check up on each group and make sure they're moving smoothly toward Saturday's presentations.
+You and the TAs should check on each group and make sure they're moving smoothly toward Saturday's presentations.

-##### Instructor Priorities
+### Class Objectives

-* Students should have the entirety of class to work on their projects.
+* Students have the entire class to work on their group projects.

-* Make sure your students make measurable progress with their project work.
+* Students should make measurable progress with their project work.

+---

 ##### Instructor Notes

-Your students will be nearing the end of their projects.
-Even though it's the beginning of the week, you should push students to finish their apps before Thursday so they have optimal time to practice their presentations.
+Your students should be nearing the end of their projects.
+Even though it's the beginning of the week, you should push students to finish their apps before Thursday, so they have enough time to practice their presentations.

-It's crucial that you steer any off-course projects back on track.
-Come next class, the encroaching Saturday deadline will mire any attempt at a turnaround.
+It's crucial that you help steer any projects back that have fallen off course to get back on track.
+By the next class, the encroaching Saturday deadline will impede any attempts at a turnaround.

 The remaining schedule for Project 1 is as follows:

 * Day 4 (today) and Day 5:

-  * Students are given all of class to work on projects.
+  * Students have the entire class for project work.

 * Day 6: